 All of your best traits are your biggest downfalls.
+These personality quirks define us.
 Before the time of participation trophies started, my sister’s stubbornness was next level.
 I mean, it still is.
 For example, when she dislocated her hip in first grade going down a slide – it’s a long story so I am fast-forwarding through the how and getting to the relevant part – she was not allowed to bear any weight on it for weeks, yet she refused to miss t-ball games.
 She demanded to sit in the dugout and support her team.
 Her coaches gave her a trophy for the most determined player.

 Later on in life, during a job interview, a college friend was asked what their best attribute was.
 Their response was, “my confidence.”
 The very next question asked for their biggest fault, “my confidence,” was their cheeky response.